NNPDF/pinecards/README.md

 dataset.

 * The `output.txt` file (compulsory).
-This file contains the instructions to generate the relevant process.
+This file contains the instructions to generate the source code for the relevant process.
 For details, please see [arXiv:1804.10017](http://arxiv.org/abs/arXiv:1804.10017) and [arXiv:1405.0301](http://arxiv.org/abs/arXiv:1405.0301).
-The variable `@OUTPUT@` should be used to generate the directory containing the source files.
+The variable `@OUTPUT@` must be used to generate the directory containing the source files.

 * The `launch.txt` file (compulsory).
-This file contains the instructions to run the relevant process, including the relevant physical parameters.
+This file contains the instructions to run the relevant process, including the relevant physical parameters and cuts.
 Since the parameter values are inserted by `run.sh`, do not insert the numerical values into the text file but rather the run variables.
-Currently supported ones are `@MZ@`, and `@MW@`.
+Supported are `@GF`, `@MH@`, `@MT@`, `@MW@`, `@MZ@`, `@WH@`, `@WT@`, `@WW@`, and `@WZ@`.
 The names are the same as chosen by `mg5_aMC`, but written in uppercase and surrounded with `@`.
-For details about more parameters, please see the `Template/NLO/Cards/run_card.dat` file in Madgraph/MC@NLO.
+For details about more parameters, please see the `Template/NLO/Cards/run_card.dat` file in Madgraph5_aMC@NLO.

 * The `analysis.f` file (compulsory).
-This Fortran file contains the instructions for the kinematic analysis in the `HwU` format and must fill the APPLgrid file.
-Examples can be found in the `Template/NLO/FixedOrderAnalysis/` folder of Madgraph/MC@NLO.
+This Fortran file must fill the histograms from which the `HwU` files (histograms with uncertainties) and the PineAPPL grids are generated.
+Note that a single histogram must not contain more than 100 bins, otherwise Madgraph5_aMC@NLO will crash.
+However, big histograms can be split up into multiple histograms, for which `run.sh` will merge the PineAPPL grids together.

 * The `*.patch` file(s) (optional).
-These are one or more `.patch` files that are applied after Madgraph/MC@NLO has generated the sources.
+These are one or more `.patch` files that are applied after Madgraph5_aMC@NLO has generated the sources.
 For instance, to use a dynamical scale, a patch modifying `setscales.f` file should be included in the directory.
 To create patches use the command `diff -Naurb original new > patch.patch`.
 The patches are applied in an unspecified order,